rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/deploy-smart-contract.md

    - Open MetaMask and set up a new connection for the Rootstock Testnet.
 You can do this by clicking on the network selection dropdown at the top and choosing **Custom RPC**.
 3. Enter network details
    - Enter the following network details:
-      - Network Name: Rootstock Testnet
+      - Network Name: RSK Testnet
       - New RPC URL: ‘https://public-node.testnet.rsk.co’
       - Chain ID: `31`
       - Currency Symbol (optional): `tRBTC`